 There are many techniques for doing ribs, some call for wrapping them in foil for a period of time.
 For these ribs, I just run them naked the whole cook until they’re done.

 Step 8: It’s time to check if our ribs are done.
 But, you might be wondering, how do you know when they’re done?
 There is a plethora of methods people use to determine whether or not ribs are done.
 The FDA says internal temp of 145 is done, but I promise if you eat a rib done to that temperature it will be the last rib you’ll eat.
 In general, you’re looking for about 195 degrees internal temp, and you can check this article for guidelines on how to know when your ribs are done.
-However, because the determination of “they’re done” is so subjective I use the Thermoworks Smoke* with the needle probe* in order to get accurate temperature between the bones and take any guess work out of the determination.
+However, because the determination of “they’re done” is so subjective I use the Thermoworks Signals or the ThermoWorks Smoke X4 RF, both of which have needle probes* in order to get accurate temperature between the bones and take any guess work out of the determination.